 What is Coworking?
 This one word is not just something that can be defined in a sentence.
 Coworking is a movement.
 A trend that took birth in San Fransisco during the year 2005, is now gaining popularity across the globe.
-But what exactly is coworking?
+Nowadays also popular services where you can order your papers from paper writers.
+But let’s understand what exactly coworking is?
 What do we mean by the term coworking is a movement?
 Let’s dig into the definition of coworking and try to go deeper into what it means for different people belonging to different segments.

 What is Coworking?

 The word “Coworking” is made of 2 words “co” and “work”.
 Let’s look at the dictionary meaning of both these words.